ThorstenHans/spin-starter/README.md

 # Spin Starter

-**Spin Starter** is a pre-configured [Development Container](https://containers.dev/) to help you getting started with the [Spin Framework](https://spinframework.dev).
+**Spin Starter** is set of pre-configured [Dev Containers](https://containers.dev/) to help you getting started with the [Spin Framework](https://spinframework.dev).

 ## What's Included

-The **Spin Starter** Development Container comes with support for building Spin applications using these programming languages:
+The **Spin Starter** Dev Containers come with support for building Spin applications using these programming languages:

 - JavaScript & TypeScript
 - Go (using TinyGo)